linao681/reBotArm_pound_ROS2/README.md

 MoveIt 2 is the motion planning framework used here for inverse kinematics, collision checking, trajectory planning and execution.
 The demos are separated into their own package so application flows stay isolated from the base driver.
+For more details, see the official [MoveIt 2 Documentation](https://moveit.picknik.ai/main/index.html).

 MoveIt-related content is split into two packages: